Althea Henley: Personal life

 Henley was married several times.
 Her first marriage was in April 1934, in which she eloped with radio personality Hugh Ernst.
 They divorced shortly thereafter.
 Her second marriage was to British automobile businessman Arthur Markham in April 1938, and they later relocated to London.
 Her final marriage was to William J. Begg, vice president of the Michael J Hamilburg agency in Hollywood.
 The family retired to Bermuda in the 1960s.

+Death

-Henley died in her home in Smith's Parish, Bermuda in 1996.
+Henley died in her home on Smith's Island, in Bermuda, on April 25, 1996, at age 84.